m-khozyashev/m-khozyashev/README.md

 #### What I Did:
 - Created new onboarding screens for the app with SwiftUI and Metal frameworks.
 - Automated localization process with a script in Swift.
-- Collaborated with designers to refine screens, ensuring pixel perfect UI and frame perfect animations
+- Collaborated with designers to refine screens, ensuring pixel-perfect UI and frame-perfect animations

 #### Results:
 Redesigned onboarding screens increased short-term user retention by 30%.
 Localization automation sped up processes by 10x freeing up valuable developer resources.
 Collaboration with designers ensured UI/UX precision, enhancing user satisfaction.